-My baby Indian Star tortoises hatch after a minimum of 107 days incubation and emerge from the egg with a large yolk sac attached which is absorbed over several days in the incubator.
+My baby Indian Star tortoises hatch after a minimum of 107 days incubation (although I have had the odd one take up to 134 days!) and emerge from the egg with a large yolk sac attached which is absorbed over several days in the incubator.

 Once this has been absorbed I swab the remaining 'scar' clean with Betadine antiseptic using a cotton bud and transfer them to their terrarium where they soon start feeding.

 Around 12-16 weeks after hatching they are all feeding enthusiastically, growing in both size and weight and are ready for a new home.